halcyonnouveau/estoult/README.md

 ## Contributing

 If you have found a bug or would like to see a feature added to Estoult, please submit an issue or a pull request!
-Likewise if you found something in the documentation not clear or imprecise.
+Likewise if you found something in the documentation unclear or imprecise.

 ## Tests